modm-io/lbuild/README.rst

 Introduction
 ============

-'lbuild' is a library builder used to generate a blob of files from a source code repository.
+*lbuild* is a library builder used to generate a blob of files from a source code repository.